MehdiLouzar/Industria-python/README.md

 The application relies entirely on PostgreSQL for persistence.

 Database tables are created automatically on first start using SQLAlchemy.
+To reset a development database with demo data, run `psql -f db/init/initDB.sql` once the tables exist.
+The script truncates all tables and inserts a sample dataset.

 ### API documentation